aevyrie/ezdiff/README.md

 A tiny forward automatic differentiation library for learning purposes.
 If you need something fully featured, check out [`hyperdual`](https://crates.io/crates/hyperdual).

-## Why does this exist?
+#### Why does this library exist?

 I wanted to learn how autodiff worked, and all the resources I found were either too academic, or too handwavy.
-The goal of this writep is to thoroughly describe how to implement forward autodiff, in the simplest terms possible.
+The goal of this writeup is to thoroughly describe how to implement forward autodiff, in the simplest terms possible.
 Hopefully someone else finds this useful.

+## Why is autodiff useful?

+Instead of needing to iteratively approximate the derivative (numerical, finite differences) or attempt to find a symbolic representation of the derivative (computer algebra), we can compute the derivative value at the same time we compute the primal value at the cost of only a few instructions per math operation.
+There is little to no memory overhead, and the compiler can optimize the derivative computation inline with the rest of our code!

 ## What is automatic differentiation?